mikesturm/ed/GTD-GS.md

 The first tab should contain enough information to get you up and running, but if you have any questions, please feel free to [email me](mailto:info@mikesturm.net)

-I put in a decent amount of work on it, and would greatly appreciate any contributions from satisfied users of the template.
+If you try out the sheet, the course, or both, and you like it, consider a contribution to my coffee fund.
 You can do that by clicking the button below.

 [![contribute][image]][hyperlink]